How to edit or void sales invoices

 Before you start

-2. You can’t edit or void a reconciled invoice.
-Create a credit note to reverse it, then re‑enter the invoice.
+• Don’t edit or void a reconciled invoice; create a credit note and re-enter the invoice if required

 1. From Sales, select Sales Invoices.